kalyanramchimmilli/kalyanramchimmilli.github.io/documentation/beaverWeb/templates.md

 ## Custom templates directory

-If you don't want to call your folder `templates/`:
+To use a directory other than `templates/`:

 ```python
 app = App(templates_dir="views")
 ```

-The path is relative to your working directory when you run the app.
+The path is resolved relative to the application's working directory at runtime.

-## Loops, conditionals, inheritance
+## Loops, conditionals, and inheritance

-Standard Jinja2.
+Standard Jinja2 syntax is supported.
 Loop over a list:

 ```html
 <ul>